THE BUG-OUT BAG

 Canned food is not a good option because of the weight that can add to your backpack.

 Portable stoves – There are many models to choose from when buying portable stoves.
 I have two different models, one that works with solid fuel and the other used pieces of wood and pellets.
-You also need matches, lighters, magnesium rods, and other alternatives to light up a fire.
+It would help if you also had matches, lighters, magnesium rods, and other alternatives to light up a fire.

-- Matches, make sure they are waterproof or moisture; there’s you-tube videos that teach you how to make your matches waterproofed.
+- Matches, make sure they are waterproof or moisture; there are you-tube videos that teach you how to make your matches waterproofed.

-- The lighter or lighters are recommended to be transparent to make it easy to see how much fuel is left.
+- The lighter or lighters should be transparent to make it easy to see how much fuel is left.

 - Magnesium bars, learn to use them and do not wait for the time of crisis to know how they work.

 Lighting – Lighting is also an essential item to pack and should use more than one alternative.
-Nowadays, with the introduction of small LED lanterns, you can have several of them without taking up too much space.
+With the introduction of small LED lanterns, you can have several of them without taking up too much space.
 Remember to have replacement batteries.
-A dynamo type flashlight (auto recharge based on a small manual generator integrated) it’s a plus.
+A dynamo type flashlight (auto recharge based on a small manual generator integrated) is a plus.

-If you use candles, try to get those that are made with beeswax since they last longer, burn more brightly, and generate more heat, so you can even use them to heat food or warm up your hands.
-Don’t forget to have a few chemical candlesticks, they come very handy sometimes.
+If you use candles, try to get those made with beeswax since they last longer, burn more brightly, and generate more heat, so you can even use them to heat food or warm up your hands.
+Don’t forget to have a few chemical candlesticks; they come very handily sometimes.

 Communications – Being well connected in times of crisis is extremely important.
 We must be alert to all local emergency bulletins.
 The emergency alerts can provide the latest information about open roads, distribution points for water and food, and medical emergency triage.